williameast/weast.cx/content/posts/projects/ipods.md

 title: "Restoring old iPod Classics"
 draft: false
 weight: 2
-url: "/projects/"
+url: "/projects/ipods"
 ---

-# the rundown
+# The rundown

 ever since the iPod classic came out 15?
 20? years ago, I was in love with them.
 Being able to carry around your entire music library on a nifty device with a